GetPageSpeed/nginx-extras-docs/docs/modules/cookie-limit.md

 ---

 title: "NGINX module to limit the number of malicious ip forged cookies"
 description: "RPM package nginx-module-cookie-limit.
-The ngx_cookie_limit_req_module module not only limits the access rate of cookies but also limits the number of malicious ip forged cookies. "
+The ngx_cookie_limit_req_module module not only limits the access rate of cookies but also limits the number of malicious ip forged cookies."

 ---